 The assessment is likely to take account of information on any approval of the building (and alterations to the building) under the Building Regulations, and of information on external wall construction and any cladding available from the Responsible Person (e.g. in operation and maintenance manuals, or handed over for compliance with Regulation 38 of the Building Regulations); It is unlikely that an RICS EWS1 form will provide adequate assurance on its own.

 Are there any private balconies?

+The diere and private careonies.

+No

 People

 Are there any people especially at risk from fire?

 Not Known

 Fire Prevention

 Electrical